 If you like to talk to people and make a difference in a person’s life by finding them a job and career, then a recruiter job is one of the most fulfilling occupations one can have.
-It would be even better for a recruiter to work freelance, so they can enjoy the freedom and still stay employed with pretty decent income.
+It would be even better for a recruiter to work freelance, so they can enjoy the freedom and still stay employed with a pretty decent income.

 Being in the recruitment industry for so many years, mentoring and training people to become super recruiters has been a passion and a source of enjoyment for me.
 In turn, seeing those people enjoying life, family, and financial freedom are the rewards I have achieved for the past few years.

-These types of “2-hour” weekly jobs are a highly sought after lifestyle; so much so that many people are discovering that such “jobs” are proving to be somewhat of a dead end.
+These types of “2-hour” weekly jobs are highly sought after lifestyle; so much so that many people are discovering that such “jobs” are proving to be somewhat of a dead end.

 Anyhow, let me introduce the lifestyle of the “2-Hour Work Week Freelance Recruiter:”